 With APA format, in‐text citations do not always follow the form (lastname, year).
 Sometimes the author name or year need to be excluded, or page numbers added when using direct quotes.
 To edit specific citations, open your paper in Microsoft Word, right-click on the in‐text citation that you would like to edit, and select Edit Citation(s) from the EndNote menu/ribbon and make the desired changes:

-Excluding the author from the in-text citation: If you mention the author(s) by name in the sentence, you may not need to include the name in the in‐text citation (see p.
-174‐175 of the APA Manual for an example).
+Excluding the author from the in-text citation: If you mention the author(s) by name in the sentence, you may not need to include the name in the in‐text citation (see Ch.
+8.11, pp.263, 266 of the APA 7th Manual for an example).
 To exclude the author from an in‐text citation, click on Exclude author.

-Excluding the year from the in-text citation: If you mention the year in the sentence, you may need to exclude the year from the in‐text citation.
+Excluding the year from the in-text citation: If you mention the year in the sentence, you may exclude the year from subsequent in‐text narrative citations.
+Include the year in parenthetical citations (see APA 7th manual, 8.16, p.265).
 To exclude the year, select the option for Exclude Year.

-EndNote can handle most cases of subsequent citations (p.
-177 of the APA Manual), such as when a citation is cited a second, third, etc. time in the paper.
-What EndNote cannot do correctly is format a subsequent citation in the same paragraph (p.
-174 of the APA Manual).
+EndNote can handle most cases of subsequent citations, such as when a citation is cited a second, third, etc. time in the paper.
+What EndNote cannot do correctly is format a subsequent citation in the same paragraph.
 For a subsequent citation in the same paragraph, exclude the year from that citation.

-Including page numbers for a direct quote: When citing ideas verbatim from another source, the citation to the original source includes page numbers (pp. 170‐173, APA 6th Manual).
+Including page numbers for a direct quote: When citing ideas verbatim from another source, the citation to the original source includes page numbers (p.
+270, APA 7th Manual).
 If you need to cite just the page numbers (see example, first quotation on page 171) , insert the citation in the Word document, go to Edit & Manage Citation(s) in the Word EndNote toolbar, select the citation to format, and under the Formatting drop-down choose Exclude Author & Year.

-Abbreviated corporate authors (“Groups as authors”) for subsequent citations: If you cite a work by a corporate author (like an organization, task force, committee, etc.) more than one time, APA format provides for an abbreviated group name for citations after the first one (pp. 176‐177 of the APA Manual).
+Abbreviated corporate authors (“Groups as authors”) for subsequent citations: If you cite a work by a corporate author (like an organization, task force, committee, etc.) more than one time, APA format provides for an abbreviated group name for citations after the first one (p.
+268 of the APA 7th Manual).
 In Word, add the abbreviation to the first citation; for subsequent citations, exclude the author and enter the abbreviation in the prefix field.

 Eight or more authors:

-If a reference has eight or more authors, APA 6 requires that the first six authors be listed, followed by three ellipsis points (periods), then the last author (see p.
-198 of the APA Manual, example citation 2).
-The APA 6th style in EndNote has developed an upgrade to handle this.
-EndNote X7 will download and install with the updatedt version.
+In APA 7, up to 20 authors may be listed in the reference list.
+More than 20 requires that the first six author be listed, followed by three ellipsis points (periods), then the last author (see p.
+317 of the APA 7th Manual, example citation 4).
+The APA 7th style in EndNote has developed an upgrade to handle this.
+EndNote X9 will download and install with the updated version.
 Users of older versions of EndNote can download the updated version from Endnote Output Styles on the endnote.com web site.

 Even when using EndNote to format your references, you still need to review your references for completeness and accuracy.
 If the format is incorrect, it needs to be fixed in EndNote before you submit your manuscript to a publisher or submit your project or thesis to your advisor.
 Here are some things to check: